 Wow!
 The floodgates opened.
 He said, “You don’t understand… You don’t get it!
 I am no good at interviews.
-In fact I “choke” even on simple job interviews.
+In fact, I ‘choke’ even on simple job interviews.
 This is not good.
 I thought I could bypass this requirement.
 Now what do I do?”
 I told him that I could teach him how to master the art of interviewing.
 He dismissed my offer by saying, “You can’t teach someone interviewing skills.
-It is something you can do or cannot.
+It is something one can either do or cannot do.
 I am one of the cannots.”
 I shocked him into silence when I informed him gently and respectfully that I actually teach the art of interviewing in my Introduction to Communication class.
 I said, “I can take you from a “cannot” to a “can.”
-I promised to develop an Interview Preparation plan for him and we scheduled a follow-up meeting.
+I promised to develop an interview preparation plan for him and we scheduled a follow-up meeting.

 Here’s how we did it:

 - Research all of the website pages and any readily available print materials related to the university, program, and faculty.
 You need to be prepared during the interview to show your full knowledge of the special features offered: size of the program, national and/or international rankings, accreditations, TA offerings, scholarships, interdisciplinary opportunities, faculty research, scholarly conferences and publications, etc. You may want to reference some of this when you are answering interview questions.
 Remember you should avoid asking questions that might reveal to the committee that you did not take the time and effort to appropriately research the materials available.

 - Compile a list/script of questions that you believe may be asked during the interview and create talking points for your answers.
 However, do not write out the answers word for word as you want to sound spontaneous and natural rather than scripted and memorized.